FriederikeBock/ALICEPCGtutorial/introduction/readme.md

 ## Communication Tools

-Besides the egroup and email contact, the _PCG_ uses a [Slack](https://slack.com) group [PCM @ Slack](https://alicepcmgroup.slack.com/).
-If you want to join the group, you need to have an invitation.
-Please write an e-mail to one of the creators of the tutorial for this purpose.
+Besides the egroup and email contact, the _PCG_ uses mattermost (ALICE-PWGGA).
+There are different channels to discuss specific analyses or other topics.

 **Weekly meetings of the PCG**